HolyBlackCat/cpp-tutorials/language/02_basic/13_constants.md

 `const int size = x;` is in fact legal.
 But `int arr[size];` after that is illegal (a compilation error, again assuming the compiler is configured correctly).

-So this means there are two diffent kinds of constants, the compile-time ones (which work as array sizes), and the non-compile-time ones.
+So this means there are two diffent kinds of constants, the compile-time ones (which work as array sizes), and the non-compile-time ones (which don't).

-I hope to explain this in more detail in later chapters, if I have time.
+I hope to explain this in more detail in later chapters.

 ## Literals

-Unnamed constants in the source code are called **literals**.
+[As briefly mentioned before](./03_computations.md#literals), unnamed constants in the source code are called **literals**.

 For example, when you do `int x = 42;`, the `42` is an **integer literal**.